Healthy Peppermint Mocha Muffins are an easy & delicious treat. Healthy enough to enjoy for breakfast or dessert! Easily made gluten free.

 These chocolate muffins are pretty foolproof to make, but here are some tips that might be helpful for you when making them!

-- Use muffin tin liners: These reusable silicone muffin molds are great, or these disposable muffin liners.
+- Use muffin tin liners: These silicone muffin liners are great, or these disposable muffin liners.

 - If you’re not using muffin liners: I typically grease my muffin tin liberally with coconut oil or cooking spray.
 You can also run a butter knife along the edges of the pan to help loosen the bread before taking it out.